Meeco/js-sdk/packages/cli/README.md

 Login as a service agent.
 An organization owner or admin can use this command to obtain a session token for the service agent.

 ```
-Login as a service agent.
-An organization owner or admin can use this command to obtain a session token for the service agent.

 USAGE
   $ meeco organization-services:login